gol-danRuman/vynspire_assignment/README.md

 1. **Local Embeddings**: Using sentence-transformers for cost-effective, fast embeddings
 2. **Pgvector**: PostgreSQL extension for efficient vector similarity search
 3. **Chunking Strategy**: Context-aware chunking with overlap to preserve meaning
-4. **Free LLM**: Google Gemini free tier for cost-effective answers
+4. **Multiple LLM Providers**: Support for both Google Gemini and DeepSeek APIs
 5. **Modular Architecture**: Clean separation of concerns for maintainability

 See [ARCHITECTURE.md](docs/ARCHITECTURE.md) for detailed design documentation.